-It’s no surprise, then, that Italy is known around the world for its legendary style icons and fashion houses.
+It’s no surprise that Italy is known around the world for its legendary style icons and fashion houses.
 Prada, Armani, Gucci and Fendi are just a few of the Italian labels who share a “look” that is at once casual, yet seductive and elegant.
-The most famous style icons, such as Gina Lollobrigida, Sophia Loren and Anna Magnani, were careful to never show too much skin off the screen.
+The most famous style icons, such as Gina Lollobrigida, Sophia Loren and Anna Magnani, were always careful to never show too much skin off the screen.
 A slightly unbuttoned shirt or a black skirt a few inches above the knees was more than enough.

 The guiding principles of Italian style can be summarized with four opposing forces that balance each other out: sobriety and sensuality, elegance and informality.
-And most importantly, it is rooted in slow fashion which encourages investing in quality over quantity – and recuperating aging pieces to give them a new life.
+And most importantly, Italian style is rooted in slow fashion which encourages investing in quality over quantity – and recuperating aging pieces to give them a new life.

 Sunglasses are a small but mighty accessory.
 A key element of Italian style, few women would ever dare to leave their home without them.
 Sunglasses are not only functional, they can also accentuate your features and finish an outfit.
 Be sure to find a pair that complements your face shape and if you go bold, opt for minimal accessories and neutral shades to let your sunglasses stand out.
 I always shop at Antica Occhialeria, an excellent optician in Florence, that carries a great selection of classic designs with contemporary details.